Amadou-dot/Amadou-dot/README.md

 Hello, I'm Amadou

-I'm currently in my second year at MSU Denver and I'm working towards a computer science degree.

 I'm a highly motivated Full-Stack Developer with a passion for deploying cutting-edge web applications.
 I specialize in the Typescript/React/Next.js ecosystem.